AdobeDocs/experience-manager-screens.en/help/user-guide/troubleshoot-videos.md

 ## DAM Renditions {#dam-renditions}

-Once you upload the video to the channel, AEM should start creating some renditions for it.
+After you upload the video to the channel, AEM should start creating some renditions for it.
 You can view your videos under Assets.

 To view the video: